 During Prohibition, hundreds of secret bars, or speakeasies, popped up throughout California.
 These under-the-radar establishments bucked temperance laws to pour potent potables in hidden spots like attics, backrooms and basements where anyone with the right connections could enjoy a sip.
 Today, some of the originals have remained in operation, while other speakeasy-themed bars pay homage to this glamorously illicit era.

-From an underground taproom fronted by a vintage barbershop in San Luis Obispo to an immersive tiki bar hidden in a San Diego restaurant, the Golden State offers plenty of options for cocktail lovers who thrive on finding secretive destinations.
+A cocktail bar accessible through a false bookshelf, an intimate speakeasy where fire and smoke are ingredients, and an immersive tiki bar hidden in a San Diego restaurant—the Golden State offers these options for cocktail lovers who thrive on finding secretive destinations.
 Sip in secret at these fabulous establishments listed north to south.

 The address of 501 Jones Street in San Francisco has been operating as a drinking den since 1899 when the phone book listed it as the “H. W. Vette & Co.
 Grocery Saloon.”
 The spot survived Prohibition by operating as a “cigar shop” where well-dressed ladies and gents would imbibe.
 Bourbon & Branch is the current iteration, featuring five separate hidden bars, including a room only accessible by a trick bookshelf.
 To visit, make an online reservation to access your password.
 Once inside, consider the Cucumber Gimlet (gin, lime, elderflower, orange bitters and sparkling wine) and forget about your cell phone (the bar has a strict no-phone policy).